 Highlights visiting Yosemite National Park

 I’m returning to visit one of my favorite national parks in California later in the year when the crowds have died down a bit, allowing ample space and photo opportunities to re-discovering her magnificent landscapes.
-It’s a special time for me to connect with nature, revel in her beauty, spectacular vistas and glorious monuments.
+It’s a special time for me to connect with nature, revel in her beauty, spectacular vistas and visiting those spectacular waterfalls in California.
 I’m also inspired to photograph this place, to experiment and create some amazing imagery which I will be presenting in a series of upcoming posts.

 Photographing nature at it’s best in Yosemite

 Yosemite National park is filled with many attractions and iconic landscapes that are instantly recognizable.
 Photos of Yosemite and it’s landmarks are taken from every angle imaginable and is one of the most highly photographed national parks in the world.
 It’s easy to return and visit each season to get a different feel and perspective of the seasonal changes.
 Visiting Yosemite as a photographer leaves so much to be inspired, to be creative and to see nature intimately.
 Outside of capturing the magnificent attractions, it’s a fun challenge to think creatively and present a personal viewpoint or perspective that captures something unique to present.
 It may be something simple like capturing each landscape or panorama in a different light or time of day, presenting an interesting angle or framed view, including wildlife, seasonal flowers or foliage, including the foreground or different ranges in-depth of field.
 The possibilities are limitless as long as one comes with open eyes, loves to create and engages with the environment.